 Dreaming Spires offers classes in every high school core subject, including foreign language and all the sciences.
 You can almost build a complete four-year high school education for your teen using only Dreaming Spires courses (math is the only subject I’m seeing that does not offer enough courses to do that).
 Or you can select just a class or two to complement whatever else you’ve decided your teen will do.

 Doesn’t this sound like more fun than what you were fearing high school would be?
 Yes, Charlotte Mason is alive and well in high school, and Dreaming Spires provides the Charlotte Mason curriculum and courses to make learning with Charlotte Mason methods a reality for your teen.
+(If you’re still wondering how they do that, read their discussion of Charlotte Mason methods and how they apply them here: Our Method.)

 I highly recommend checking out what Dreaming Spires has to offer.
 I know of no other similar offering, and especially if you are a CM homeschooler, I’m guessing you have searched long and hard for a Charlotte Mason curriculum for high school.
 Now you’ve found it!